rlehfeld/rpyc-ng/docs/docs/usecases.rst

 synchronization problems that are inherent to multithreading -- but without a easy way to communicate between your processes, threads are more appealing.

-Using RPyC, multiprocessing becomes very easy, since we can think of RPyC-connected processes as "one big process".
+Using RPyC-NG, multiprocessing becomes very easy, since we can think of RPyC-connected processes as "one big process".
 Another modus operandi is having the "master" process spawn multiple worker processes and distribute workload between them.

 Distributed Computation Platform
 --------------------------------

-RPyC forms a powerful foundation for distributed computations and clustering: it is architecture and platform agnostic, supports synchronous and asynchronous invocation, and clients and servers are symmetric.
+RPyC-NG forms a powerful foundation for distributed computations and clustering: it is architecture and platform agnostic, supports synchronous and asynchronous invocation, and clients and servers are symmetric.
 On top of these features, it is easy to develop distributed-computing frameworks; for instance, such a framework will need to: